HVR88/Monochrome-Gaming-Logos/README.md

 ### Submissions

-Make sure designs are 100% vector-based (SVG, EPS or AI) without any rasterized or bitmap elements - also no automated traces with excessive nodes/anchors and rough curves.
+Make sure designs are vector-based (SVG, EPS or AI) without any rasterized or bitmap elements, and also not automated traces with excessive nodes/anchors or rough curves.
 Submit files in one of two ways:
 - Open a new issue and post a link to the file(s)
 - Fork the repo and add your design(s) to the submissions folder, then issue a pull request.

-Please don't submit any bitmap files - PNGs will be generated from the vector files.
-If you need to submit multi-color vectors, I can create a monochrome versions.
+Please don't submit bitmap files - PNGs will be generated from the vector files.
+If you need to submit multi-color vectors, I can create monochrome versions.

 ### Specifications

 **File Sizes:** SVG files are 2 inches wide @ 300dpi and PNG files 600 pixels wide.
 If you need larger PNG files, download the SVG and resize or increase the DPI, then export a new pixel-perfect PNG.

-The files have all been passed through an optimizer to reduce their file sizes, maintain quality, and increase compatibility.
+*The files have been passed through an optimizer to reduce file sizes, maintain quality, and increase compatibility.*

 **Filenames:** Files are named in lowercase with words separated by an underscore.
 In the case of consoles and computers, names start with the manufacturer/brand name, followed by the product/model name.
 Example: *nintendo_gameboy_color.svg*.